jankatins/python-kafka-postgresql-project/README.md

 Destroying the Infrastructure is only possible in the [Aiven UI](https://console.aiven.io/).

-## Run locally in docker against aiven infrastructure
+## Run locally in docker against Aiven infrastructure

 Build the Image: